 The congregation of the Church of the Flying Spaghetti Monster Australia is currently in the process of establishing an official Australian religion in His Noodly honour.
-We are currently seeking ordained Pastafarians to join us in this venture.
+We are currently seeking fellow Pastafarians to join us in this venture.

 Plus, do not forget to go have a look and support the prophet Bobby Henderson’s page here.
 Or you wish to worship His Noodliness by buying some awesome stuff, click here!
 Every item you purchase helps the Church of the Flying Spaghetti to spread the word of His Noodly Goodness.